Summary

 print(block.text)

-Caution: The run_python tool above uses exec(), which is dangerous in production.
-Always sandbox code execution using containers, WebAssembly, or dedicated code execution services.
-Never run LLM-generated code with full system access.
+run_python tool above uses exec(), which is unsafe in production.
+Code execution should always be sandboxed using containers, WebAssembly, or dedicated code execution services.
+LLM-generated code should never be run with full system access.

 The Agentic Loop: From Tool Calling to AI Agents

 Tool calling is a single request-response interaction.
-An AI agent is what happens when you put tool calling in a loop.
-The agent keeps thinking, calling tools, observing results, and thinking again — until the task is complete.
+An AI agent is what results when tool calling is placed within a loop.
+The agent continues to think, call tools, observe results, and think again, until the task is complete.

 The Basic Agent Loop